We offer programs and services to help you live a healthier life:

 - Living Well with Diabetes Program can help you learn simple ways to take good care of yourself and manage your type 2 diabetes.
 Call us at (845) 364-2500 to find out when our next program is scheduled to begin.

 - Diabetes Prevention Program can help you prevent type 2 diabetes by learning how to: improve your food choices and lose weight; increase your physical activity level; and learn coping skills to maintain weight loss.
-Are you at risk for diabetes?
+Are you at risk for type 2 diabetes?
 Take the Type 2 Diabetes Risk Test!
 Call us at (845) 364-3864 to find out if you are eligible to participate and to see when our next program is scheduled to begin.

 Provides services to women in their childbearing years (teens to pre-menopause) and to men, including exams, testing and treatment for sexually transmitted infections, HIV testing and counseling, birth control information and supplies, nutrition education, and Pap tests, pelvic exams and breast exams.